carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 questions:
 - "How can I assign a taxonomy to my contigs?"
 objectives:
-- "Understand how taxonomic assignation works"
+- "Understand how taxonomic assignation works."
 keypoints:
-- "A database with previous gathered knowledge (genomes) is needed for taxonomic assignation"
+- "A database with previous gathered knowledge (genomes) is needed for taxonomic assignation."
-- "Kraken2 is a program for taxonomic assignation"
+- "Kraken2 is a program for taxonomic assignation."
 ---

 <a href="{{ page.root }}/fig/sesgos.png">